 The Company as a whole operates under the requirements of its home country regulatory regime, managed under the auspices of the Guernsey Financial Service Commission.
 Under this regime, the Company is required to comply with the Finance Sector Code of Corporate Governance.

-In addition, the Branch is required to comply with regulatory requirements in Singapore.
+The Branch, in addition, is required to comply with regulatory requirements in Singapore.
 The Monetary Authority of Singapore is the supervisor and regulator of Singapore's financial services sector.